-Jugopetrol AD, besides its core business, invests in recognizing its strategy of socially responsible company towards its employees, all stakeholders and the general public.
-In addition to the biggest projects for 2018, that are described below, Jugopetrol AD has in parallel invested in fewer projects and initiatives, with the goal of contributing to the development in all segments of the society.
+Jugopetrol AD as socially responsible company continues to invest in recognizing and deployment its CSR strategy towards all stakeholders, on both internal and external levels.
+In addition to the biggest projects for 2019. that are described below Jugopetrol AD has in parallel invested in fewer projects and initiatives, with the goal of giving back to the society and contributing to environment development in which operates.
+Montenegrin Employees Federation awards Jugopetrol AD for corporate social responsibility for 2019. in the category "care for community".